LE BLOGUE DES EXERCICES,DU CONDITIONNEMENT PHYSIQUE ET DE L'ALIMENTATION-DE L'HYGIENE DE VIE/EXERCISES-CONDITIONING AND PROPER FOOD DIET BLOG.

 Glass and Armstrong (1997) examined the level of pectoral muscle activation between the decline press and incline press.
 They found that the decline press activated more lower pec fibers compared to the incline press, while the level of upper pec activation was similar between both lifts.

 Clemens and Aaron (1997) found the wide grip bench press worked more prime mover musculature than narrow grip in all the major muscles.
+For maximum hypertrophy, we recommend performing a variety of grip widths and torso angles to stimulate as many fibers as possible.

 Upon analyzing injuries during flat bench press, Green and Comfort (2007) explained how shoulder abduction at 45 degrees with a medium grip offered the safest method of bench press performance for the shoulder joint.
+For maximum pectoral development, we recommend performing a variety of chest exercises in a variety of rep ranges.

 Research by Ignjatovic (2009) indicates that measures of static strength in the bench press don't correlate well with measures of dynamic bench pressing strength, so isometric outputs shouldn't be used to predict a 1RM.

 Duffey and Challis (2011) found that there are considerable lateral forces at play when bench pressing.
 They used a special bar that allowed for the measurement of vertical and lateral forces and found that the "pulling apart" force exerted on the bar equaled roughly 25% of the upward force.
 It appears that the muscles involved in pressing the bar upward produce considerable outward forces as well.
+This helps explain why individuals can't dumbbell press as much as they can bench press; not only is more stabilization required, but lateral forces aren't allowable in dumbbell pressing as they'd cause the dumbbells to move away from each other, which would result in a failed lift.
+The fact that triceps EMG is lower during dumbbell pressing compared to barbell pressing lends support to this theory (Saeterbakken et al. 2011).
+Elitefts has been preaching about spreading the bar apart during the bench for years.

 "Forced reps" are quite popular, especially in commercial gyms.
 Drinkwater et al. (2007) found no significant difference in both strength and power gains between lifters using forced repetitions and those not using forced repetitions.
+As for taking the training just to failure, Drinkwater et al. (2005) showed that 4 sets of 6 repetitions was superior to 8 sets of 3 repetitions for strength and power gains.

 As a set progresses from first to last rep, bar speed slows down and the bar path shifts more to lifting over the shoulders rather than over the lower/middle chest area (Duffey & Challis 2007).